-The Company has not been a party during the last two (2) years to any other transaction or proposed transaction, in which any director or executive officer of the Company, or any security holder owning 10% or more of the securities of the Company or any member of the immediate family of such persons, had a direct or indirect material interest.
+The Company has not been a party during the last two (2) years to any other transaction or proposed transaction, in which any director or executive officer of the Company, or any security holder owning 10% or more of the securities of the Company or any member of the immediate family or relatives up to the 4th degree of consanguinity or affinity of such persons, had a direct or indirect material interest.

-There are no significant intercompany transactions in the last two (2) years.
+There are no self-dealing and related party transactions in the last two years.